-BEIJING (Reuters) -U.S. electric-vehicle maker Tesla Inc said on Thursday it was developing a platform for car owners in China that will allow them to access data generated by their vehicles.
+Tesla is developing a platform for car owners in China that will allow them to access data generated by their vehicles.
+It is also boosting its engagement with mainland regulators and beefing up its government relations team, sources told Reuters.

-(Reporting by Yilei Sun and Tony Munroe; Editing by Christian Schmollinger, Rashmi Aich and Vinay Dwivedi)
+(Reporting by Yilei Sun and Tony Munroe.
+Editing by Louise Heavens and Mark Potter)